Find out how we can help you adapt your site or app to the regulations

 Terms and Conditions

-- the identification data of the activity;
+- the identification of the business;

-- information on risk allocation, liability and disclaimers;
+- information on risk allocation, liability, and disclaimers;

-- safety information;
+- warranty/guarantee information;

-- rights of use (if applicable);
+- rights of use;

 Can I copy and use a Terms and Conditions document from another site?

 Thanks to our partnership with iubenda, we can help you configure everything you need to make your site/app compliant. iubenda is in fact the simplest, most complete and professional solution to comply with regulations.